Online Safety at home and at school

 All pupils, staff and parents are asked to sign an ‘Acceptable Use Agreement’, which helps to strengthen this partnership.
 By signing an AUA, the person is agreeing to the Online Safety rules that we follow at school.

 In addition, St Joseph's has it's very own Online Safety committee.
-It has a wide representation of stakeholders including a pupil from each class, Mr Hussey (Online Safety coordinator), Mrs Coombes (Online Safety governor), Mrs Sims (staff representative) and Mrs Kearns (staff representative).
+It includes a pupil from each class, Mrs Mitchell and Mrs Underhill are our on Online Safety coordinators.
 The pupils are voted in at the beginning of the new academic year and have a very important job in leading Online Safety at school.

 Rules for Foundation Stage and Key Stage One